 Why wait times for new bikes might want to make you buy used

 Therefore, I wanted to share what I learned, how I researched my buying decision and, finally, what I decided to do.
-Did I buy a used Peloton bike?
+Did I end up buying a used Peloton bike?
 Or did I buy a new one?
 Keep reading to learn my final decision.

 Can you buy a used Peloton bike